rotki/rotki/docs/api.rst

    :reqjson list[string] entry_types: A list of entry types to optionally filter by.
 Entry type is the event category and defines the schema.
 Possible values are: ``"history event"``, ``"evm event"``, ``"eth withdrawal event"``, ``"eth block event"``, ``"eth deposit event"``.
    :reqjson string asset: The asset to optionally filter by.
    :reqjson list[string] tx_hashes: An optional list of transaction hashes to filter for.
 This will make it an EVM event query.
    :reqjson list[string] counterparties: An optional list of counterparties to filter by.
 List of strings.
 This will make it an EVM event query.
+We currently have a special exception for ``"eth2"`` as a counterparty.
+It filters for all eth staking events if given.
+It can't be given along with other counterparties in a filter.
+Or with an entry types filter.
    :reqjson list[string] products: An optional list of product type to filter by.
 List of strings.
 This will make it an EVM event query.
    :reqjson list[int] validator_indices: An optional list of validator indices to filter by.
 This makes it an EthStakingevent query